Far-k/Far-k/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on an agency website
+- 🔭 I’m currently working on getting a job
 - 🌱 I’m currently learning Angular.js
 - 👯 I’m looking to collaborate on React based projects
 - 🤔 I’m looking for help with learning Node.js